 They're particularly true when it comes to the question of price.

 Most of us, after all, at least intend to be buy-to-hold types when we stake out a position in a stock we like.
-Alas, our "like" sometimes kindles into a full-blown romance, and we fall in love with a stock's "story" and let emotion cloud our judgment when it comes to assessing valuation and growth prospects.
+Alas, our "like" sometimes kindles into a full-blown romance.
+We fall in love with a stock's "story," and let emotion cloud our judgment when it comes to assessing valuation and growth prospects.

 Google is a classic example.
 Don't get me wrong: I love it, too, and I use the search service a gazillion times a day.
 I also love the bells and whistles it rolls out on a constant basis.

 When it comes to investing in individual stocks, it just makes sense that companies trading well below their "intrinsic value" are extremely attractive.
-Beyond that, I like fellow Fool Philip Durell's philosophy of finding firms with lengthy track records at generating plenty of free cash flow (FCF) -- cash from operations minus capital expenditures.
+Beyond that, I like to find firms with lengthy track records of generating plenty of free cash flow (FCF) -- cash from operations minus capital expenditures.

-On that front, Google's FCF track record is too short -- particularly when the market boasts stalwarts such as Anheuser-Busch
+On that front, Google's FCF track record is too short -- particularly when the market boasts the likes of Coca-Cola

 Admittedly, those names don't have quite as much "sex appeal" as Google.
 But if that's the profile you're after, you could always consider the likes of Cisco

 To be sure, just because a company makes it through a set of quantitative screens doesn't mean it's a slam-dunk investment.
-There's more to ferreting out value than just number-crunching, after all.
-That's why I'm a big fan of Philip's newsletter service.
+There's more to ferreting out value than just hindsight number-crunching, after all.
+That's why we focus on our picks' forward-looking prospects.

-This is adapted from a Shannon Zimmerman article originally published on Aug.
+This is adapted from an article originally published on Aug.
 5, 2006.
 It has been updated.